Xyce/Xyce/INSTALL.md

 specifying unique sub-directories in `/usr/local`, such as `/usr/local/trilinos_serial`.)
 If you install Trilinos in a temporary location, you will need to rebuild it when building a new version of Xyce.
-(The recommended version of Trilinos has historically not changed often.)
+(The recommended version of Trilinos does not change often.)

 If you have compilers or libraries in non-standard locations, see the [Other Trilinos Options](#other-trilinos-options) section, below.